 Tel: 023 9228 6000 (main switchboard)

 Queen Alexandra Hospital is located just on the hill slopes of Portsdown Hill overlooking Portsmouth.
-It is conveniently situated for both the M27 and A3M.
+It is well served by buses in the local area and Cosham rail station, and is easily accessed by car from both the M27 and A3(M).

 Follow the M27 and use exit 12 (Cosham).